-Hopper’s portraits of buildings, streets, villages, landscapes…, faithful as they may be, are also inner portraits.
-They quite deliberately represent the painter’s mood and, often times, tell some personal story which may be related to the scene depicted, but more usually do not; and in any case he just gives hints very difficult to interpret.
+Hopper’s portraits of buildings, villages, landscapes…, faithful as they may be, are also inner portraits.
+They quite deliberately represent the painter’s mood and, often times, tell some personal story which may be related to the scene depicted, but as a rule, not at all easily.

 Portrait of Orleans (1950) shows an apparently quiet scene of an almost deserted, and somewhat desolated, crossroads.
 There is a single person at sight on the walkway in the distance, seemingly looking at the dark interior of a store.
 Above her figure, a clock shows it is seven o’clock (seven P.M., since the visible sunlight is low to the West) (1).
-One of the two streetlights is signaling a green “go” to nobody.
-There are two parked cars in the end of the street and a third one a bit nearer, not parked, but like frozen in the middle of the roadway.
-Also there is a tall lone wooden utility pole that leans to the right… but there are not any power lines on it (or by the way, in all the painting); in fact, it looks more like some oversized cross.
+One of the two streetlights is signaling a green “go” towards the onlooker; the other, consequently, shows a stop to the perpendicular direction.
+There are two parked cars far down the street and a third one a bit nearer, not parked, but oddly missplaced in the middle of the road.
+Also there is a very tall, isolated light pole that leans to the right; but there are not any power lines on it (or by the way, in all the painting); in fact, it just looks like a not quite holy cross…

-At this point of the inspection I do not sense anymore the initial calm or restfulness.
-The painting begins to look weird, troubled and disquieting, as usual with Hopper’s works —It is also evident that the point of view is odd: too low, and inclined to the right, even if not as much as the “cross” itself.
-It just looks like the perspective of someone into a car in movement turning the corner to the right.
-The problem is: why is the car turning the corner while the streetlight calls for a stop?, and why so much to the right, as if going to hit the pneumatic at the feet of the Esso gas-station signal?…
+At this point of the inspection, the painting is already looking weird and disquieting, as usual with Hopper’s works —It is also evident that the point of view is very low, and tilted to the right, even if not as much as the “cross” itself.
+It just looks like the perspective of someone in a car turning the corner to the right; even too much to the right… as if going to hit the pneumatic at the feet of the Esso signal.

-Now the non-electrified wooden post/cross suggests me a sign of repentance or penitence; and this is some good thing I might appreciate —aside of the beauty and true masterly craft of the painting as a whole.
+May the non-electrified post/cross be a sign of repentance or penitence?… It is a thing I might appreciate, aside of the beauty and true masterly craft of the painting as a whole.

 [De Young Museum – Fine Arts Museums of San Francisco, CA, USA]